Strong Opinions On PDX Remodel

-Walking into PDX through arrivals or departures, you get the sense that a lot went into the the 40+ foot tall mass timber roof above.
+Walking into PDX through arrivals or departures, I get the sense that a lot went into the the 40+ foot tall mass timber roof above.
 ZGF Archetecture has indeed put the Pacific Northwest airport on the map.
 However, in their website photos and review images across the website, there is a significant difference between actual lighting & photo shopped references.
-As an individual who chose a life outside the laboratory, the pale choice of lighting supporting the skylights, brings down the walk through experience by a couple points.
+As an individual who chose a life outside the laboratory, the pale choice of lighting supporting the skylights, knocks a couple points off the walk through.

 Yes there are likely some considerations for the biosphere support specific to the plant friendly wavelengths, but a preference of mine strolling through a billion dollar mass timber project, are warm cigar lounge vibe lighting.
 Otherwise, beautiful project ZGF.